teen weight loss program

 The Importance of Family Involvement

-The perfect time for parents to exercise self-care is while their child is in treatment.
-Elk River's licensed mental health professionals hold virtual or on-site family therapy workshops on a weekly basis.
-Parents also receive weekly progress reports.
+ERTP's licensed mental health professionals provide weekly progress reports to parents/guardians and host in-person family therapy workshops on a monthly basis.
 Parents learn family-based problem solving, expressive communication, healthy limit setting and nurturing techniques.
-Workshops are intended to help families reconnect while working together on a plan for success.
+Workshops are intended to help families reconnect while working together on a plan for long-term success.

 Topics explored in family therapy include, but are not limited to: